Create and save a pivot report

 Save the Pivot as a report

 After you define a pivot, you can save it as either a report or a dashboard panel.
-In this example, you save the single value display as a report.
-Dashboards and dashboard panels are discussed in a later chapter.
+In this tutorial, you save the single value display as a report.
+Dashboards and dashboard panels are discussed later in the tutorial.

-After the report saves, a window displays that "Your report has been created".
-You can continue editing the current Pivot, add the pivot to a dashboard, change additional settings for the saved report, or view the report.
+- After the report saves, a window indicating that your report has been created.
+You can change additional settings for the saved report, continue editing the current pivot, add the pivot to a dashboard, or view the report.

 View saved reports

 A report that is created from Pivot will always be saved under the current app and owner namespace.